MatheusOliveiraSilva/LLM-zero-to-hero/README.md

 - Examine how a pretrained model’s tokenizer splits a given text.
 - Experiment with different texts and observe differences in tokenization granularity.

-### Chapter 3: Introduction to Transformers and Pre-Trained Models
+### Chapter 3: Introduction to Transformers and Pre-Trained Models  (path: transformers/)
 **Concepts:**
 - Transformer architecture basics (attention mechanisms, encoder-decoder structure).
 - Introduction to pre-trained models (BERT, GPT-2, DistilGPT-2) and their common use cases.